Travel to New York State

 The City has COVID-19 quarantine checkpoints at key entry points into New York City to ensure compliance with New York State quarantine orders and continue to contain COVID-19.
 The New York City Sheriff’s Office, working with other law enforcement agencies, will operate traveler registration checkpoints at major bridge and tunnel crossings into New York City.
 Checkpoint locations may change on a daily basis.

 When a vehicle is stopped at a checkpoint, the driver and passengers will be asked where they are traveling from and how long they were in that location.
-If you are not traveling from New Jersey, Connecticut, Pennsylvania, Massachusetts or Vermont, you will be informed of the 14-day quarantine requirements and instructed to complete an online New York State Health Department Travel Form as soon as possible.
+If you are not traveling from New Jersey, Connecticut, Pennsylvania, Massachusetts or Vermont, you will be instructed to complete an online New York State Health Department Travel Form as soon as possible.
 Travelers can expect to spend less than 5 minutes at the checkpoint.
 If you have already completed the travel form and can show the email confirmation that you have done so, you will be dismissed from the checkpoint faster.

 The Mayor's Public Engagement Unit is engaging in outreach at Penn Station to educate incoming passengers from states with high COVID-19 transmission rates about New York State home-quarantine orders.

 Hotels or Short-Term Rentals